crazy3553/CalculatorDemo/README.md

-# Building an Calculator App
-# Build an Calculator App with React and CSS and Redux
+# An Calculator App
-# Responsive for all browsers
+# This is one sample project i did as a Task for Interview conducted by a Company.